Pictured: Rick Silva ‘Western Fronts’ (2018) from the debut exhibition in our Downtown Los Angeles loft space.

 TRANSFER is an experimental gallery that explores simulation and expanded practice.

-In TRANSFER’s eight years, the gallery has produced 80+ exhibitions of experimental media art, including international exhibitions, pop-ups and art fairs.
+In TRANSFER’s 10 years we have produced 80+ exhibitions of experimental media art, including solo exhibitions, screenings, institutional exhibitions, pop-ups and art fairs.
 In 2019 the gallery relocated from Brooklyn, New York to Los Angeles, California.
+In 2021 TRANSFER established headquarters in Miami, Florida.

 TRANSFER is led by Kelani Nichole,with support from the Director, Wade Wallerstein.